School of Computing. Dublin City University.

-I am an active local and family historian, and since 1983, I have done original research on a number of topics, families and houses in Irish, English and Scottish family history (including local history and motoring history).
+Since 1983, I have done extensive research on many topics, families and houses in Irish, English and Scottish family history (including local history and motoring history).
 I have published on this, and one of the most interesting aspects is how to present this complex information online through hypertext.
-There are now nearly 1,500 web pages of material, with probably 500 more still waiting to come online.
-It may take me 10 years to get all my information online.
+There are now nearly 2,000 public web pages.
+Probably over 5,000 A4 pages if printed out.

-Updates to the project are at the Genealogy blog.
+Updates to the project are at the blog.